RGB-D SLAM in Dynamic Environments Using Point Correlations: DSLAM in Dynamic Environments Using RGB-D Sensors

-where ($c_x$,$c_y$) is the camera principal point and ($f_u$,$f_v$) is the focal length.
-Because the structured light is used in RGB-D cameras, its depth measurement error increases with the sensing depth.
-Khoshelham \cite{khoshelham2012accuracy} has studied the measurement model of the Kinect-style devices and concludes that the uncertainty of depth measurement is proportional to the square of its depth.
+In addition to $\mathbf{g}(\cdot)$, the uncertainty of the noise should also be determined.
+Given the particular characteristics of the structured light technology used by RGB-D sensors, the depth measurement error dramatically increases with the sensing depth.
+Therefore, the uncertainty in the depth measurement should be modeled.
+Khoshelham \cite{khoshelham2012accuracy} modeled the depth measurement of Kinect-style devices and concluded that the uncertainty in each depth measurement is proportional to the square of its depth, i.e.,

-where $ \sigma_d$ is standard deviation.
-Inspired by \cite{dryanovski2013fast}, a Gaussian mixture model is also used to model the point’s 3-D position because of the greater uncertainty on edges and corners.
-Therefore, $u$ and $v$ are assumed as independent random variables distributed according to a normal distribution $\mathcal{N}(u,\sigma_u)$ and $\mathcal{N}(v,\sigma_v)$ respectively.
-The distribution of $z$ can be obtained using a Gaussian kernel $w$ in $3 \times 3 $,

-where $\mu_z$ and $\sigma_z$ is the mean and variance of the resulting Gaussian mixture.
-The $i$ and $j$ indicate a local window $ {i\in [u-1,u+1],j\in[v-1,v+1]}$ around pixel $(u,v)$.
-The resulting schematic is shown in Fig. \ref{fig:uncertainty}(c) which is depicted by the per-pixel uncertainty of its depth measurement.
-Thus, the feature points with no depth or great uncertainty are discarded.
-If we assume that $\mathbf{R}_k$ is accurate, the 3-D covariance $\mathbf{\Sigma}_{ik}$ of the $i$-th map pint at time $k$ is assigned by the 3-D position variance from the equation,
+where $\sigma$ and $\sigma_d$ are respectively the standard deviation of the measured normalized disparity and the standard deviation of the calculated depth.
+In this model, $\sigma_d$ increases as $d$ increases.
+However, this model does not consider the problem of more significant uncertainty at object edges.
+For establishing a more accurate uncertainty model, a Gaussian mixture model is used \cite{dryanovski2013fast}.
+In this model, $u$ and $v$ are assumed to be independent random variables distributed according to the normal distributions $\mathcal{N}(u,\sigma_u)$ and $\mathcal{N}(v,\sigma_v)$, respectively.
+The random variable $c$ is defined as a mixture of the $d$ variables in a local window $ {i\in [u-1,u+1], j\in[v-1,v+1]}$.
+The mean and variance of the resulting Gaussian mixture are